 Using a Virtual Private Network does not guaruntee your privacy and does not make you anonymous.
 It’s mostly a matter of whom do you trust more — an ISP or a VPN provider.
 Before starting to use a VPN, educate yourself on the topic and use your common sense to decide what is better for you.

 That’d be all, folks.
-This was a list of 3 privacy-focuded VPNs I trust.
+This was a list of 3 privacy-focused VPNs I trust.
 I hope you found this article useful and I would like to thank you for reading.

 Which VPN do you use?
 How do you choose a VPN?
 Do share your suggestions and experiences.

 Disclosure: This list is not sponsored by any of these VPNs.
 Services mentioned in this list carry no affiliate links.
-Their mention is based on my own experiences and the trust I put into them.
+Their mention is based on my own experiences.